About the Hagler Institute

 The Hagler Institute for Advanced Study at Texas A&M University (formerly the Texas A&M University Institute for Advanced Study) provides a catalyst to enrich the intellectual climate and educational experiences at Texas A&M.

-The Texas A&M University System Board of Regents established (A&M System Board of Regents Minute Order, p.
-19) TIAS in December 2010.
-The wide-ranging areas of advanced studies in the Hagler Institute include, but are not limited to, architecture; arts, humanities, and social sciences; business; education; engineering; physical, geophysical, agricultural, and life sciences; public and foreign policy; and multiple disciplines.
+The Texas A&M University System Board of Regents established the Institute in December 2010; see A&M System Board of Regents Minute Order, p.
+19. The Institute serves all fields of study on the A&M campus, including, but not limited to: medicine; science; architecture; social sciences; business; education; engineering; agriculture; veterinary medicine; law; and public and foreign policy.